The restaurants worth the trip in Dallas. bistros, neo-classics, neighbourhood favourites, and the rooms locals book first.

 Velvet Taco ★ 3.9

 The Deep Ellum anchor of the Dallas late-night taco scene, open until 4am on Friday and Saturday.
-Creative taco combinations, a weekly rotating special, and a queue that never entirely disappears after midnight.
+Creative taco combinations, a weekly rotating special.

 Order: Rotating weekly taco; Nashville hot chicken taco for heat.